feliwir/SharpAudio/README.md

     source.Play();
 ```

-A high level interface that can load and play sound files is provided in the SharpAudio.Util package:
+A high level interface that can load and play sound files is provided in the SharpAudio.Codec package:
 ```csharp
     var engine = AudioEngine.CreateDefault();
     var soundStream = new SoundStream(File.OpenRead("test.mp3"), engine);